Chipotle Mexican Grill, Inc.

 CMG Fundamental Analysis

-Financial Health The company maintains adequate liquidity with current and quick ratios above 1.1, though the elevated debt-to-equity ratio of 3.48 reflects significant leverage.
-Cash flow coverage ratios appear constrained, with operating cash flow covering only 4.3% of total debt, suggesting tight cash flow relative to obligations.
+Financial Health CMG maintains moderate liquidity with current and quick ratios above 1.2, though the cash ratio of 0.30 suggests limited immediate cash coverage.
+The debt-equity ratio of 3.48 reflects significant leverage, while the debt ratio exceeding 1.0 indicates liabilities outweigh assets.
+Cash flow coverage ratios appear adequate but modest, with operating cash flow covering 14.3% of sales.

 Quarterly Revenue